dhagell/web3-engineering-assignment/README.md

 After the "commit period", voters can reveal their vote by supplying `(x + secret)`, and their `Hash(x + secret)`.
 This would be `"0~mysuperbigsecret"` and `"Hash(0~mysuperbigsecret)"` respectively, in this case.
 Using the fact that hash collisions are impossible using a cryptographic hash function, we can cryptographically prove that a user committed to a particular vote by computing the hash of `(x + secret)` and comparing it with the supplied commitment.

-Using this technique, it's now impossible to know who has voted and what their vote was immediately after the vote is cast, maintaining privacy.
-However, once the votes are revealed after the commit period, each vote is cryptographically proven, eliminating vote manipulation or fraud.
-Unless a given user told you their vote beforehand, it's impossible to estimate results until all votes are cast, improving the effectiveness of the vote.
+Using this technique, it's now impossible to know voting results until the reveal period, maintaining privacy.
+However, once the votes are revealed, each vote is cryptographically proven, eliminating vote manipulation or bias.
+Overall vote effectiveness is improved by using a commit-reveal scheme instead of public voting.

 ## The task